OpenNMT/CTranslate2/README.md

 * **Efficient runtime**<br/>The runtime aims to be faster and lighter than a general-purpose deep learning framework: it is [up to 4x faster](#benchmarks) than OpenNMT-py on standard translation tasks.
 * **Interactive decoding**<br/>[Advanced decoding features](docs/decoding.md) allow autocompleting a partial translation and returning alternatives at a specific location in the translation.
-* **Model quantization**<br/>Support for 16-bit and 8-bit integer quantization to reduce memory and computation requirements.
+* **Quantization and reduced precision**<br/>The model serialization and computation support weights with reduced precision: 16-bit floating points (FP16), 16-bit integers, and 8-bit integers.
 * **Parallel translations**<br/>Translations can be run efficiently in parallel without duplicating the model data in memory.
 * **Dynamic memory usage**<br/>The memory usage changes dynamically depending on the request size while still meeting performance requirements thanks to caching allocators on both CPU and GPU.
 * **Automatic instruction set architecture dispatch**<br/>The latest instruction set architecture (ISA) is automatically detected and selected at runtime.